sonishsivarajkumar/PyCTAKES/docs/api/pipeline.md

 Add an annotator to the pipeline.

 **Parameters:**
-- `annotator`: An instance of a PyCTAKES annotator
+- `annotator`: An instance of a pyCTAKES annotator

 **Example:**
 ```python